You hope that just about everybody brushes their teeth, but only one in ten people are doing it effectively!

 Even though we are discussing toothbrushing, it just wouldn’t be complete without mentioning those tooth surfaces between your teeth – the ones that can’t be reached with a brush.
 Yes, that’s right – we all need to floss!!
 Daily flossing prevents cavities and helps to keep your gums in good shape.

 At Dillon Family Dentistry, we want you to have strong healthy teeth and gums, fresh breath and a beautiful smile!!
-Please call us now at 610-525-5497 to schedule an appointment, ask any questions about keeping your teeth and gums nice and clean, or even to schedule a complimentary toothbrushing and flossing lesson!
+Please call us now at 610-525-5497 to schedule an appointment and visit your local dentist office at Bryn Mawr for dentures and dental services, ask any questions about keeping your teeth and gums nice and clean, or even to schedule a complimentary toothbrushing and flossing lesson!
 We are here for you!